symonsajib/InterfacialRougness_R/README.md

-A sample R program to -
+A sample analysis workflow to -
 1. Find the inter-facial atoms and render the 3d image of a surface
 2. Quantify rms roughness from the interfacial atoms

 WorkFLow :